Keyronex/Keyronex/README.md

   which is used as a library to provide Keyronex's FBConsole graphical console.
  - **mlibc**: A portable C standard library.
 Provides the libc.
  - **nanoprintf**: Printf implementation; provides `kprintf` and family.
- - **LAI**: The LUX ACPI Implementation from Managarm.
+ - **uACPI**: The UltraOS ACPI Implementation from UltraOS.
 Used by the ACPI drivers.
  - Various headers (mostly BSDs, some Linux): BSD-licenced headers for device registers definitions.
 <!--